dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/readers_source_&_filesystem.md

 ---
-title: Readers Source & Filesystem
+title: Readers Source andFilesystem
-description: dlt verified source for Readers Source & Filesystem keywords:
+description: dlt verified source for Readers Source and Filesystem keywords:
-keywords: [readers source and filesystem, filesystem, readers source\]
+keywords: [readers source and filesystem, filesystem, readers source]
 ---
-# Readers Source & Filesystem
+# Readers Source and Filesystem

 :::info Need help deploying these sources, or figuring out how to run them in your data stack?